 Antivirals: What to Do When You Already Have the Flu

 When you get the flu, antivirals can shorten its duration.
 The FDA has approved six influenza antiviral drugs in the U.S, but the CDC only recommends four for this flu season.
 They’re also all in somewhat short supply, so you might not be given them if you’re not a child or elderly individual.
 This is why we get our flu shots, people!

-The antiviral you probably already know goes by the brand name of Tamiflu, which you can get OTC with relative ease if you’re young or elderly.
-This drug, along with two others (brand names Rapivab and Relenza) that work in the same manner, block an enzyme the virus needs to replicate and shave up to a day off your illness.
-These require multiple doses to keep the drug working (Tamiflu, for instance, requires patients to take it twice a day for five days).
+The antiviral you probably already know goes by the brand name of Tamiflu, which you can get OTC with relative ease even if you’re young or elderly.
+This drug, along with two others that work in the same manner, (like brand names Rapivab and Relenza) block an enzyme the virus needs to replicate and shave up to a day off of your illness.
+These need multiple doses to keep the drug working (Tamiflu, for instance, requires patients to take it twice a day for five days).

 The newest antiviral, Baloxavir marboxil (aka Xofluza) is a single-dose antiviral drug approved last year by the FDA.
 Baloxavir is for people with basic flu who are 12 years and older and have had symptoms for less than 48 hours.
 In a phase 2 trial published by The New England Journal of Medicine, it shaved off upwards of 28 hours of flu symptoms (from 80.2 hours to 53.7 on average.).
 This antiviral stands out in that it is the only one that gets to the root of replication, messing with the virus’ RNA to stop it from reproducing.
 Also, it’s one of the only ones to come in a single dose, so that’s nice.